 It’s time to celebrate!

-For official May 2014 graduation information, please visit:http://www.business.illinois.edu/convocation/
+For official May 2018 graduation information, please visit: https://business.illinois.edu/convocation

-- Order academic regalia by April 17; academic regalia is required for all ceremonies
+- Order academic regalia via ship-to-home option, or via on-campus pick-up by 10 pm on April 12; academic regalia is required for all ceremonies

 - Update your diploma address

 Accessible seating will be available and can be requested from an usher on-site at the ceremony.

 Contact the Office of Undergraduate Affairs, email@example.com, (217) 333-2740 with questions.

 If you want to graduate, you have to Visit UI-Integrate Self-Service ,which notifies the College of Business when you intend to graduate (go to the Graduation tab and click Apply to Graduate).
 You’ll do it at the same time that you register for your final semester of classes through the student registration system.

 If you don’t do it by January 29, you must fill out a paper form in 1055 BIF to add yourself to the Undergraduate Degree List for the Gies College of Business.
 The deadline to add yourself on the May 2018 degree list for your name to show in the convocation program is March 1.

 Otherwise, your name won’t be added to the pending degree list—and the date of your degree award and diploma will be delayed.

 The university establishes a degree certification date following the completion of each term.
 If you’re on the graduation list, you must complete all degree requirements— including requirements to formally announce your candidacy for a degree—by the degree certification date for that term.